EPDM O-Rings

 Can EPDM O-rings handle steam?

 Yes.
-EPDM is one of the best elastomers for saturated steam service up to roughly 150C.
-For superheated steam above this range, PTFE or metal seals are better options.
+EPDM is one of the best elastomers for saturated steam service up to approximately 150°C and 4–5 bar.
+Specify peroxide-cured EPDM for steam applications — it achieves compression set ≤ 20% (ASTM D395 Method B, 70 h/150°C), compared to ≤ 25% for sulfur-cured grades.
+For superheated steam above 150°C or pressures above 10 bar, PTFE or metal seals are required.

 Is EPDM safe for drinking water applications?